AsavarTzeth/ansible-role-users/README.md

 - system - If true, the user will be a system user.
 This does not affect existing users.
 It also means no home directory is created.

-Added values, outside of cloud-init:

-- state - This does exactly what an ansible user would expect.
-It is used to define if a user should exist or not.
-(Choices: present, absent)[Default: present]

 Example:
 ```
 users_default_shell: /bin/bash